52 Fascinating Facts You Never Knew About U.S. Presidents

 Presidents’ Day is technically called Washington’s Birthday

 Presidents’ Day has a more complex history than one would think.
 After George Washington died in 1799, his supporters recognized his birthday as a day of remembrance.
 In 1885, his birthday became a federal holiday for the whole country.
 Later, in 1968, a new bill made certain federal holidays on Mondays and combined birthday celebrations for Washington and Lincoln for a “Presidents’ Day.”
 According to the United States Code, however, that holiday is technically still called Washington’s Birthday and never officially changed to Presidents’ Day.
 Federal code permits local governments and private businesses to name federal holidays whatever they want, so most states call it Presidents’ Day.
+Learn more about why we celebrate Presidents’ Day (and its name change).

 Three Presidents married while in office